-Streamlining your permit process is key to improving customer service.
-Check out these tips and tools for modernizing and digitizing your government agency.
+Streamlining your permit process is critical to improving customer service.
+Check out these tips for modernizing and digitizing your government agency.

 Anita walked into the Town Hall main office, holding a tattered folder with papers poking out from all sides.
 It was 4 pm on a Friday, and she looked frazzled and upset.